Orange-eat97/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.
+You can use this once you are ready to add your own data.

    * `exit` : Exits the app.

 #### 6️⃣ Learn More

 Details of every feature and command can be found in the [Features](#features) section below.
-You will soon explore assigning roles, tracking participation, and keeping volunteer info updated effortlessly!
+You will soon explore assigning roles, tracking participation, and keeping volunteer and beneficiary info updated effortlessly!

 -----